smaroukis/usb-sleuth/README.md

 ## MCU Testing of Rp on Type-A to Type-C Cable

+> [!NOTE]
-> Note is programmed to work for both CC configurations
+> It is programmed to work for both USB-C plug orientations

 Setup
 1. `VBUS` is connected to `VCC` through a 2K resistor (ignored for the calculations below)